thegreatsantini/DejaFood-bot/README.md

 # RecipeBot
-Demonstrate the core capabilties of the Microsoft Bot Framework
+Demonstrate the core capabilities of the Microsoft Bot Framework

-This bot has been created using [Microsoft Bot Framework][10], it shows how to create a simple echo bot with state.
-The bot maintains a simple counter that increases with each message from the user.
-This bot example uses [`restify`][1].
+This bot has been created using [Microsoft Bot Framework][10]

 # To run the bot
 - Install modules and start the bot